pmgdev64/PmgDev64/README.md

 # About PmgDev64:
-- 👋 Hi Everyone, I'm A New Skidder.
+- 👋 Hi Everyone, I'm A New Malware Creator.
 - 🌱 I'm Learning Python, C++, C# And Assembly.
 - ⬇️ Here Is My Favorite: